yinuo-136/chatAppBackend/README.md

     </td>
   </tr>
   <tr>
-    <td><code>auth_register_v1</code><br /><br />Given a user's first and last name, email address, and password, create a new account for them and return a new `auth_user_id`.<br /><br />A handle is generated that is the concatenation of their lowercase-only alphanumeric (a-z0-9) first name and last name.
+    <td><code>auth_register_v1</code><br /><br />Given a user's first and last name, email address, and password, create a new account for them and return a new `auth_user_id`.<br /><br />A handle is generated that is the concatenation of their casted-to-lowercase alphanumeric (a-z0-9) first name and last name (i.e. make lowercase then remove non-alphanumeric characters).
 If the concatenation is longer than 20 characters, it is cut off at 20 characters.
 Once you've concatenated it, if the handle is once again taken, append the concatenated names with the smallest number (starting from 0) that forms a new handle that isn't already taken.
 The addition of this final number may result in the handle exceeding the 20 character limit (the handle 'abcdefghijklmnopqrst0' is allowed if the handle 'abcdefghijklmnopqrst' is already taken).</td>
     <td><b>Parameters:</b><br /><code>{ email, password, name_first, name_last }</code><br /><br /><b>Return Type:</b><br /><code>{ auth_user_id }</code></td>
     <td>
       <b>InputError</b> when any of: